StormSurgeLive/asgs/README-perlbrew.txt

 0. Login to the head node of the computing system where you'll be installing perlbrew

+NOTE: Experience has shown that when logging into a head node of an HPC resource, you may be placed on one of multiple machines.
+And while they have access to the same file system, the environment may be set up slightly differently on each head node.
+This means that one must take care to note the head node on which they have set up perlbrew - future logins may land them on head nodes that are not quite set up.
+So if you login to a head node and it's not set up right, it could be that you're on a different one that before.
+This also affects screen sessions, since the screen session on one machine will not be accessible on a different machine.

 1. Install perlbrew

   curl -L https://install.perlbrew.pl | bash